Tutorial: How to animate Sprites with SpriteKit and Swift

 Set swift file name and publish

-To use the published sprite sheet in Xcode, drag and drop the .atlasc bundle and the generated .swift file file to your Xcode project:
+To use the published sprite sheet in Xcode, drag and drop the .atlasc bundle and the generated .swift file to your Xcode project:

 Add atlasc bundle to your project

 Xcode asks how the folder should be added.
-If you create a folder reference , the Xcode project is automatically updated in the future if the atlasc bundle changes (e.g. additional sprite sheets are added).
+If you create a folder reference, the Xcode project is automatically updated in the future if the atlasc bundle changes (e.g. additional sprite sheets are added).

 Create folder reference for any added folders

-Creating a SKSpriteNode from the texture atlas
+Create a SKSpriteNode from the texture atlas

-Creating a textured sprite is quite easy, just load the texture and use the SKTexture object when creating the sprite node:
+Creating a textured sprite is quite easy: just load the texture and use the SKTexture object when creating the sprite node:

 let texture = SKTexture(imageNamed: "Background")